What is gender diversity?

 When was your gender diversity data last updated?

-Data for the United States and South Africa was last updated in 2020.
+Data for the United States, South Africa and Canada was last updated in 2020.

 What location types do you have gender diversity data for?

-For the United States and South Africa, we provide gender diversity at the country, state, and MSA level.
+For the United States, South Africa and Canada, we provide gender diversity at the country, state, and MSA level.
 Unfortunately, we can’t provide gender diversity for counties or cities.

 What search filters impact gender diversity?

-We are able to provide gender diversity data for some (but not all) of the job attributes in our search experience: function, occupation, industry (when available), title, skills, certifications, experience level and keywords.
+We are able to provide gender diversity data for some (but not all) of the job attributes in our search experience: function, occupation, title, skills, credentials, experience level and keywords.
 In other words, adding these filters to your search will change the gender diversity.

 Unfortunately, we can’t provide gender diversity figures for education level and employment type.
 If your search includes either of these attributes, gender diversity is calculated as if those criteria were not part of your search.